 This guide is written from a beginner's perspective, by a beginner, and doesn't cover in-depth topics for each instrument.

-Let’s take a look at the options, from some of the most common to the least:
+Let’s take a look at some of the options, from the most common to the least:

 Pros: Widely available and there’s a good chance you already have one, or a relative will.
 Basic tuition can be found almost anywhere, and the role in a trad group is mainly rhythm-based: perfect for those who don’t seek the spotlight.
 And it’s a versatile skill for many other genres of music.

 Cons: The same things that some might consider good about the guitar might be problems for other musicians.
-While you can play melodies on the guitar (as any rock solo can show) but it’s just not the way it’s used in trad.
+While you can play melodies on the guitar (as any rock solo can show), it’s just not the way it’s used in trad.
 Guitarists will find themselves confined to a backing role.

 Banjo / Mandolin

 Pros: The banjo is pretty easy to find, being a staple in most forms of folk music.
 It plays the main notes of the tune, so it’s perfect for playing alone as well as with others.
 The mandolin is tuned and structured the same way as the banjo, so the same skills can be used for both.

 Cons: As a melody-based instrument, you’ll be playing the main notes of a tune – what you’d hum to yourself – and speed will be essential when playing with others.
 The mandolin, while smaller and brighter-sounding (due to its pair of strings for each single string on the banjo) is also quieter.

 Pros: Cheap as can be, this was once called the penny whistle, and today will still cost very little.
 Only the very, very, best whistle makers in the world charge a few hundred dollars.
 The instrument is simple in form – six holes on a basic flute shape – and different notes are formed through covering different combinations of the holes.
 Whistles come in various keys, too, though D is the most common.